International Education

 The ISWS is designed to coordinate government and non-government stakeholders in the international education sector and international students to identify priorities and work together on solutions.

-Daniel Tasker is the Senior Engagement Manager.
-The International Cooperation and Engagement team manages bilateral relationships, including Education Cooperation Arrangements with many other countries, and multilateral relationships, such as the Asia-Pacific Economic Cooperation Education Network and the Organisation for Economic Co-operation and Development.
 These relationships and commitments enrich the New Zealand education system by connecting it to innovation and good practice, research, expertise, data and knowledge.
-We work across the Ministry and agencies domestically, including the Ministry of Foreign Affairs and Trade and Education New Zealand, and abroad.
-This team also coordinates education-related reporting on New Zealand’s international commitments, such as Sustainable Development Goal 4.
+The Ministry works with agencies domestically, including the Ministry of Foreign Affairs and Trade and Education New Zealand, and others abroad.

-The Secretariat for the New Zealand National Commission for United Nations Educational, Scientific and Cultural Organisation (UNESCO) is part of our team.
-The Commission connects New Zealand to UNESCO and leverages UNESCO collective resources, networks and programmes and applies them in a way that benefits Aotearoa New Zealand.
+The Secretariat for the New Zealand National Commission for United Nations Educational, Scientific and Cultural Organisation (UNESCO) connects New Zealand to UNESCO and leverages UNESCO collective resources, networks and programmes and applies them in a way that benefits Aotearoa New Zealand.

 Bringing the world to Aotearoa – New Zealand National Commission of UNESCO(external link)